 If you are using a charcoal grill, you need to fill it up to 2/3 of the fuel area.
 The remaining space should be kept free for air circulation.
 Ignite the grill and wait for 15 minutes until the charcoal starts glowing.

 When using a charcoal grill, the important thing to remember is to let the flames burn down to glowing coals.
 Heat your pizza stone for 20 minutes with the grill closed and make sure it’s very hot before use.

 For cooking indoors in your kitchen, we recommend you place your pizza stone in your oven and turn the heat up to a minimum of 425 degrees (F) or even higher.
 As you get experienced using your stone, you can experiment with a higher heat and shorten the cooking time.
 Be careful though, a higher heat will help you achieve a crispy crust but it’s easier for your pizza to burn.

 The time needed for preheating the pizza stone in an oven or on a grill may vary slightly depending on the grill and the amount of fuel you use.
-Leave your stone for 30 minutes to an hour to heat thoroughly with the lid or oven closed.
+Leave your stone for 20 minutes to heat thoroughly with the lid or oven closed.

 Now for the Fun Part

 Take your quantity of pizza dough and place it on a lightly floured board.
 Your dough should be springy and elastic.
 Pre-made dough does tend to have a high moisture content.
 If your dough is too wet and sticks to the board, add a little more flour and keep kneading.
 If it seems a little dry, add a few drops of olive oil or water and knead a little more.